physimals/quantiphyse-docs/overview.rst

 RAS orientation.

 For data sets defined on different grids, Quantiphyse resamples all data onto the same grid as the main data so that analysis steps can be carried out consistently.
-So while different resolutions/orientations can be displayed simultaneously, resolution may be reduced and there may be artifacts associated with the resampling.
+So, while different resolutions/orientations can be displayed simultaneously, resolution may be reduced and there may be artifacts associated with the resampling.